 - Extends Commuter Rail service on the Stoughton Line to the New Bedford and Fall River lines, connecting more communities, including Easton and Raynham, to Boston.

-- In 2021, the design team will begin conceptual design work and preliminary engineering for permitting.
+- As part of Phase 1, the design team will begin conceptual design work and preliminary engineering for permitting.
 The South Coast Rail Project has funding to continue this preliminary engineering design; however, funding is not yet secured for construction of the Full Build program.

 For more details, see the Phase 1 and Full Build corridor maps.